Also known as AMD (Age-Related Macular Degeneration).

 How Is Macular Degeneration Treated?

 Wet type of AMD has enjoyed several treatment breakthroughs in the last few years.
 Anti-VEGF (vascular endothelial growth factors) compounds are used to stop the growth of abnormal blood vessels.
 These medicines are administered on a regular basis and have provided hope for a previously hopeless disease.

-See below for more information.
+Once Patients have received treatment for AMD, they must continue to have regular examinations of the retina so that any additional growth of new vessels can be detected and treated.
+New symptoms of visual distortion require prompt evaluation.
 As with dry AMD, a low-vision evaluation at Atlanta’s Center for the Visually Impaired may offer visual benefits in the form of magnifying lenses, specialized lights, telescopic or prism glasses, and closed circuit TV.

 Anti-VEGF Compounds